yolly98/DoomJs/README.md

 All the game is build in pure code, no framework or graphic engine.

 ## Main Features
-* sign-up and sign-in
+* Sign-up and sign-in
-* show own gane statistics
+* Show own gane statistics
-* browse the main map and maps made by other users
+* Browse the main map and maps made by other users
-* like or dislike a map
+* Like or dislike a map
-* show map top player
+* Show map top player
-* play a map
+* Play a map
-* create a map and share
+* Create a map and share

 ## About the game
 * The Doom guy can jump, squat and shot.